Keweenaw-Time-Traveler/ktt-mobile/README.md

 The HTML, CSS, and JavaScript for the project are all included in a single index.html file.

+The /assets folder contains all images for the applications interface including logos and map markers.

 For usage, simply clone the repository and run it on any web server.